EBI-Metagenomics/notebooks/README.md

 ## Testing
 A small integration test suite is written using Jest-Puppetteer.
-You need to have built or pulled the shiny-proxy/Dockerfile (`quay.io/microbiome-informatics/emg-notebooks.dev`), and have Shiny Proxy downloaded first.
+You need to have built or pulled the docker/Dockerfile (tagegd as `quay.io/microbiome-informatics/emg-notebooks.dev`), and have Shiny Proxy downloaded first.
 The test suite runs Shiny Proxy, and makes sure Jupyter Lab opens, the deep-linking works, and variable insertion works in R and Python.

 ```bash